tunnelbanejakten/wp-tuja/README.md

 Features:
 * Creates a new group member, i.e. person.
 Basically a sign-me-up-to-specific-team form.
-* Uses id string in URL to identify the group to which the person should be added.
+* Uses id string in URL (by default) to identify the group to which the person should be added.

 Attributes:
 * edit_link_template: Template for URL used to edit person once created.
 Needs to be an absolute URL.
+* group_id: If set, this group id is used instead of the one specified as a URL query parameter.

 Known issues:
 *